7 Invaluable Lessons I Learned From Hailey Bieber’s Makeup Artist

 How to apply lipstick like a professional

 Lipstick can be intimidating.
 To take the edge off, Mary chooses not to apply it directly from the bullet (or the applicator if you’re using a liquid lipstick).
 She suggests dabbing some lipstick on the back of your hand and enlisting a more precise lip brush, which will make light work of tracing your lip line and filling in your lips.
-Try MAC 316 Lip/Covered Brush, £16.50, or Superdrug Retractable Lip Brush, £2.99, if you'd rather spend less.
+Try NARS #30 Precision Lip Brush, $35, or Mecca Max Precision Lip Brush, $7, if you'd rather spend less.
 Once you’re happy with the intensity of the colour, give the brush a quick clean with micellar water.
 Mary likes to apply a minuscule amount of concealer around the lips (you can use the same brush) to make everything look crisp.